vPeteWalker/calmbootcamp/appendix/glossary.rst

         A developer role can create additional custom actions (such as a runbook), scale-in and scale-out actions, pre- and post- create actions.

     Application
-        A deployment instance of a :term:`blueprint`.
-        A top level Calm menu icon.
+        A deployment instance of a :term:`blueprint`, also a top level Calm menu icon.

     Application Profile
         A developer role can bundle and name a set of :term:`blueprint` variables and service creation definitions into a :term:`Application Profile`.